NickolayTernovoy/basics-graphics-music-verilator-cocotb-support/README_Verilator.md

 git pull         # Make sure git repository is up-to-date git tag          # See what versions exist git checkout v5.012  # Switch to specified release version
-# To use Verilator as a simulator to compile testbenches written in SV, need version > 5.0
+# To use Verilator as a simulator to compile testbenches written in System Verilog, need version > 5.0
 autoconf         # Create ./configure script ./configure      # Configure and create Makefile make -j `nproc`  # Build Verilator itself (if error, try just 'make')